-Kristin Dalzell, LAMFT
+Kristin Dalzell, LMFT

-Clients want dignified and empathetic evidence-based results and dignified experiences of therapy where they are always treated with respect, actively listened and attuned into, and engaged in a safe space, and therapeutic alliance created by the therapist.
+She believes clients want dignified and empathetic evidence-based results and dignified experiences of therapy where they are always treated with respect, actively listened and attuned into, and engaged in a safe space, and therapeutic alliance created by the therapist.
 When meeting with Kristin, clients will enjoy completing integrative in-session and between-session creative therapeutic interventions and activities, engaging in self and emotional regulation, relaxation, and self-care techniques, and receiving feedback as well as providing feedback for therapist while actively pursuing their journeys/goals in life.

 Relationship therapies have been her passion from early childhood and from the first time she heard her parents arguing venomously with each other from her childhood room.
 Working within relationship systems and the structural and strategic world of intimacy and world of lovers, excites her, provokes her intimate Self passions, and has been pivotal to her experience of life and journey to date.